 Warning: The traceroute command requires /usr/bin/traceroute to be present in the base operating system.
 The TNSR package set includes a dependency which will automatically install a package for traceroute.
-It may also be installed manually using sudo dnf install -y traceroute or a similar command, depending on the host OS package management configuration.

-6.13 Basic System Information
+6.14 Basic System Information

 The TNSR CLI can set several basic elements about the system itself, which also serves as a good introduction to making changes on TNSR.
 These settings are made in config mode.